 – The ₹ symbol was designed by Dr. Udaya Kumar in early 2009.

-– Myth busted: Some sources mistakenly claim the design was made in 2010.
+– Myth busted: Some sources mistakenly claim the design was created in 2010.
 The actual design existed well before the official selection.
-Some say that the Rupee Symbol competiton of 2010, but the fact is that this competition was started and ended on 5 March 2009 and 15 April 2009, which lie in 2009 itself, only the result declaration was in 2010.
+Some also say the “Rupee Symbol competition of 2010,” but the competition actually began on 5 March 2009 and ended on 15 April 2009.
+Only the result was declared in 2010.

 - 15 July 2010 – Selection as the Winner

 – The symbol was officially selected as the winning design from among numerous entries.
+At that time, and until 12 October 2010, it was not usable—neither by the government nor by citizens.

 – On this day, Finance Ministry officials announced: